M24 Japanese Midget Submarine wreck site: Discovery

 A No-entry Protected Zone was declared around the fragile wreck site on 1 December 2006 by the Federal Minister for the Environment, under the Commonwealth Historic Shipwrecks Act 1976.
 The No Entry zone has a radius of 500 m, the centre of which is at the intersection of 33°40′21″S 151°22′58″E in Australian waters.
 Entry to the zone is restricted to researchers and site managers while the archaeological survey work is completed.
-Permits are issued by the Heritage Branch of the NSW Office of Environment and Heritage or the Federal Minister for the Environment, Canberra.
+Permits are issued by the Heritage Branch of the NSW Office of Environment & Heritage or the Federal Minister for the Environment, Canberra.

 The wreck was also initially subject to an Interim Heritage Order under Section 24 of the NSW (State) Heritage Act 1977.
 On 7 December 2007, the M24 wreck site and a zone with a radius of 500 m was protected as an item of State Heritage significance on the New South Wales State Heritage Register.
 Penalties of up to AUS$1.1 million apply for disturbance of the wreck and surrounding debris field.

 Description

 The Japanese Imperial Navy Type A midget submarines deployed at Sydney were approximately 24 m in length, of 46–47 ST, and carried two 18 in torpedoes (Type 97, oxygen-driven, Kure Naval Yard).
 With a two-man crew, contemporary assessments suggested that they could remain submerged for about 12 hours in most operating circumstances.
 After this time the crew would be forced to replenish air and stamina levels.
 The submarines were of single-hull design using welded 8 mm cold-rolled steel plates (MS44 quality, 5/16th inch), with a normal diving depth of up to 100 m and a collapse depth of 200 m.
 Powered by a 600 hp electric motor, the boats could not recharge their initial battery capacity and therefore were totally reliant on the initial charge, careful management of the power reserve, and any technical breakdown or event that might impact the battery-operated electrical circuits.
 The design achieved an impressive surface speed, reportedly up to 24 knot on the surface and 19 knot submerged, far greater than other midget designs of World War II.

-The Sydney boats had some design modifications compared to those captured at Pearl Harbour, with a slightly wider hull at 6 ft.
+The Sydney boats had some design modifications compared to those captured at Pearl Harbor, with a slightly wider hull at 6 ft.
 The vessels were electrically powered by 208 lead-acid wet-cell batteries (72 forward and 136 aft), and had three main sections joined by internal flanges, bolted together.
 These comprised the Forward Section (containing the torpedo tubes), the Central Section (containing the Forward Battery Room, Conning Tower and Aft Battery Room), and the Aft Section (containing the motor, propeller shaft and gearing).
 Other improvements included an improved gyro compass, an accessway hatch on the underside to permit crew transfers at sea, and an eyepiece fitted into the side of the Conning Tower.
 Other fundamental additions included the fitting of an improved nose guard and propeller guard, and the distinctive net cutters at bow and atop the Conning Tower.